dhruvhaldar/LunaBloom/BUILD.md

 3. **PNG Crunching**: Enabled with `crunchPngs true`
 4. **ABI Splitting**: Separate APKs for different CPU architectures

-To further optimize APK size, you can:
+To further optimize APK size:

 1. Review and remove unused dependencies
 2. Use WebP images instead of PNG where possible